pennedav/mediacore-moodle/README.md

   no longer valid.*

 Once any old versions have been removed, you can begin to install the new version of the plugin.

+### Installing/Upgrading from MediaCore Plugin v2.0+ ###

-This is done by copying the following folders into the correct directories.
+Upgrading the MediaCore plugin v2.0 is done by copying the following folders into the correct Moodle directories.

 - `filters/mediacore` into `path/to/moodle/filters/`
 - `lib/editor/tinymce/plugins/mediacore` into